Ahil-Karovalia/Cookie-Clicker/README.md

   - More Upgrades: Adding new types of buildings or upgrades.
   - Achievements: Rewarding players for reaching milestones.
   - Save Game: Allowing players to save their progress.

+# Credits
+Images
+  - Factory Image: Created by Sudakarn.
+Adobe Stock Link.
+Used under Adobe’s free trial            license.
+  - Mine Image: Pixel Art Maker Link.
+Creator unknown.
+  - Farm Image: Sourced from Cookie Clicker Wiki, added by NemesisVampy.
+License unknown.
+  - Grandma Image: Sourced from Cookie Clicker Wiki, added by NemesisVampy.
+License unknown.
+  - Bank Image: Sourced from Cookie Clicker Wiki, added by Enoc456.
+License unknown.
+  - Cursor Image: Clipart Library Link.
+Creator and license unknown.
+  - Cookie Image: Sourced from Pixilart Link.
+Creator and license unknown.

+Note: Some images are used under fair use, and others have unknown licenses or creators.
+If required, please contact me to adjust or remove any content.